valr/initsystem/README.md

 Reboot into your new initsystem.

-Install _eudev_, _opentmpfiles_ and _systemd_ (minimal) packages.
+Install _eudev_, _systemd_ (minimal) and _systemd-tmpfiles_ (standalone) packages.
 This will replace the official systemd and systemd-libs packages.
-Install all the packages in the _pkgbuild/core_ directory.
+Then install all the packages in the _pkgbuild/core_ directory.

 If needed, build and install the packages in the _pkgbuild/extra_ directory (carefully follow the build dependencies!).